 Jonas owes $350,000 on a house he bought for $400,000 but that is now worth $300,000, according to a recent appraisal.
 He is no longer able to earn overtime at his job and falls behind on his payments.
 The lender threatens foreclosure and will not cooperate with Jonas in working something out.
 Not wanting to fight the foreclosure or file for bankruptcy, Jonas hands the keys to the lender and walks away.

-The lender forecloses on the property and schedules it for auction at a minimum bid of $300,000.
-No bids are made, so the lender keeps the property.
+The lender forecloses on the property and schedules it for auction.
+No third-parties bid at the auction, so the property reverts to the lender, which bid $300,000.
 In Jonas’s state, the lender can sue for the difference between the property’s value and the amount owed on the loan—in this case, $50,000.
 Unless Jonas files for bankruptcy to wipe out this debt, the lender (or more likely, a collection firm) will go after his paycheck and bank account.

 Depending on where you live, you may not have to worry about a deficiency judgment.
 A few states prohibit lenders from suing for deficiencies stemming from mortgages on a borrower's principal residence.
 (Loans that fit in this category are called non-recourse loans because the lender has no recourse if you default.)